 Another way to determine a mail-order or pattern book house is to check the blueprints, if they can be found.
 All precut houses had a full set of blueprints as a key to assembling the lumber; mail-order blueprints were also quite complete.
 These plans are sometimes still in the house.
-Carefully search the attic, built-in cabinets, and the cellar.
+Carefully search the attic, built-in cabinets. and the cellar.
 Contact former owners because, for sentimental reasons, they often take the plans.
-Blueprints usually specify the ber of a mail-order house.
+Blueprints usually specify the company's name, the model number, and sometimes the draftsman's or architect's name or initials, but not always.
+One set of blueprints I uncovered left off any mention of the company or model name.